axelerant/engg-handbook/content/docs/how-we-work/open-source-contribution/drupal-contribution.md

 ### Issue Etiquette and Credit System

-When contributing to Drupal, it is essential to know the Drupal [issue etiquette](https://www.drupal.org/issue-etiquette), - that elaborates on what to do and what not to do.
+When contributing to Drupal, it is essential to know the Drupal [issue etiquette](https://www.drupal.org/issue-etiquette), - which elaborates on what to do and what not to do.
 If the contribution matters, it can obtain fair credit based on the [credit policy](https://www.drupal.org/about/core/policies/maintainers/how-is-credit-granted-for-drupal-core-issues) or guidelines.

 #### Abuse of the Contribution Credit System and its Consequences